Samsung Galaxy Star: Connectivity

 Unlike most other smartphones, the Galaxy Star runs on EDGE networks alone, and doesn't support 3G connectivity.
-It also does not provide a Global Positioning System (GPS).
-However it provides support for WiFi connectivity and Bluetooth 4.0.
+It also does not support GPS navigation.
+However it provides support for Wi-Fi connectivity and Bluetooth 4.0.

 Software

 Like all other Samsung Galaxy smartphones, the Galaxy Star runs on the Android mobile operating system.
-It runs on a modified version of Android 4.1.2 Jelly Bean.
+As with flagship phones sold in 2011, as well as low-end devices sold in 2012, Samsung only supports the latest version of TouchWiz on some low-end devices, beginning with the Samsung Galaxy Camera and Galaxy Star.
+Therefore, Samsung only supports Galaxy Star under TouchWiz Nature UX based on Android 4.1.2 Jelly Bean, and Samsung Kies blocks updates from being installed on Galaxy Star devices running versions other than TouchWiz Nature UX.
 Because of this, Samsung has stated that CPU usage is conducted in a more efficient way to ensure longer battery life.
-Again, as with other Samsung smartphones, the device also uses Samsung's TouchWiz UX Nature user interface as the default user interface, though it is also possible to use other third-party user interfaces.
+As with other Samsung smartphones, the device also uses Samsung's TouchWiz UX Nature user interface as the default user interface, though it is also possible to use other third-party user interfaces.
 By default, as in other Android smartphones, Google's products such as Google Chrome, Gmail, Google+, Google Hangouts etc. are provided in the phone.
 The device also has access to the Google Play store, but being a low-end smartphone, new applications as well as applications requiring a large amount of processing power and memory cannot be installed on the device.
 Samsung's applications such as ChatON and Samsung Apps are also preinstalled, as in other Samsung smartphones.
-However games like Dead Trigger, Temple Run, Temple Run 2, Temple Run oz, Angry Birds, Jetpack Joyride works with ease.